LeidyGil/leidygil.github.io/SQL_English.md

 And we want to find the ticket with id 2.
 If we did not have a primary key, we could have two tickets with the same id, and we would not know which one we want, or we could have tickets with a null id, and we would not know which ticket we are looking for.
 The primary key restriction ensures this does not happen.
-When we have a primary key, we are certain that we can search for any record in the database and then modify or delete it, and no other record will be modified or deleted except the SELECTed one.
+When we have a primary key, we are certain that we can search for any record in the database and then modify or delete it, and no other record will be modified or deleted except the selected one.
 This allows us to maintain data integrity.
 Adding a primary key to a new table
 To add a primary key to a new table, we simply need to specify it in the column definition.